-Students may not use cell phones or other electronic devices while riding in a school vehicle unless they have express permission to do so from the vehicle's driver, sponsor or coach.
+Students may not use cell phones or electronic communication devices while riding in school vehicles, including listening to music, unless they have permission to do so from the driver or other adult responsible for their supervision.

-Students are personally and solely responsible for the security of their cell phones and other electronic devices.
-The school district is not responsible for theft, loss or damage of a cell phone or any calls made on a cell phone.
+Students shall be personally and solely responsible for the security of their cell phones or electronic devices.
+The district is not responsible for theft, loss or damage of a cell phone or any calls made on a cell phone.